***2023 Recruiting – Now Accepting Applications***

 Applications for new members are accepted year-round by contacting us from the “Contact” page and requesting an application form be emailed to you.
-After review of the application, applicants may be invited to an intake interview.
-The interview is followed by a recruitment hike to to assess the ability to function as a SAR provider and short instructional periods on various topics to assess the ability to learn new related SAR skills and perform in a team setting.
-Selected applicants are then offered conditional membership as Members in Training (MITs) and are required to complete in-house Ground Search and Rescue course and attend regular training before applying for Active Member status.
+After review of the application, applicants may be invited to an intake orientation.
+The orientation is followed by a recruitment hike to to assess the ability to function as a SAR provider and short instructional periods on various topics to assess the ability to learn new related SAR skills and perform in a team setting.
+Selected applicants are then offered conditional membership as Members in Training (MITs) and are required to complete a number of on-line courses, our in-house Ground Search and Rescue course and attend regular training before applying for Active Member status.

 Minimum Basic Requirements